NP

 How break-even analysis works

 Break-even is reached when total revenue equals total costs.
-The contribution margin (price minus variable cost) shows how much each sale contributes toward covering fixed costs.
+The contribution margin — price minus variable cost per unit — shows how much each sale contributes toward covering fixed costs.
 Divide your fixed costs by the contribution margin to get your break-even unit volume.
-This is a pre-tax, pre-depreciation estimate — consult an accountant for full financial modeling.
+This is a pre-tax, pre-depreciation estimate.
+Consult an accountant for full financial modeling including tax impact and depreciation schedules.